Classic Rock n Roll Web Site

 - Keno 2005

-To listen to some soundclips from SIMON & GARFUNKEL'GREATEST HITS,or to purchase it click on: Simon & Garfunkel Greatest Hits
+To listen to some soundclips from SIMON & GARFUNKEL'GREATEST HITS,or to purchase it click on: Simon And Garfunkel's Greatest Hits

 Return to Rock Album's Reviews